U.S. Senate passes major health, tax and climate bill in boost for Democrats - NewsBreak

 The IRS would also get $25.3 billion for operations support, and $3.2 billion would go toward taxpayer services such as education and filing services.
 The agency would also get $4.8 billion to update its business systems.

-Many Republicans objected to this, such as Collins who added an amendment to prohibit the hiring of 87,000 IRS jobs, unless those workers are back in the office and not working remotely.
+Many Republicans objected to this, including Collins, who added an amendment to prohibit the hiring of 87,000 IRS jobs unless those workers were back in the office and not working remotely.

 “Due in large part to lax telework policies, however, the IRS has consistently failed to provide taxpayers with the service they should expect,” Collins said in a statement.
 “As a result, tax refunds have been unacceptably delayed, and four out of five phone calls from taxpayers go unanswered.